 - Data extracted in March 2017.
 Most recent data: Further Eurostat information, Main tables and Database.
 Planned article update: September 2018.

 This article is part of a set of statistical articles based on the Eurostat regional yearbook publication.
-It uses a set of regional economic accounts to analyse economic developments within the European Union (EU): the first section is based on gross domestic product (GDP), the principal aggregate for measuring economic developments / growth; the second provides a brief analysis of labour productivity (defined here as gross value added by activity (as defined in terms of NACE); while, the article closes with a brief analysis of labour productivity (defined here as gross value added per person employed).
+It uses a set of regional economic accounts to analyse economic developments within the European Union (EU): the first section is based on gross domestic product (GDP), the principal aggregate for measuring economic developments/growth; the second provides a brief analysis of labour productivity (defined here as gross value added per person employed); while, the article closes with a regional analysis of structural differences in regional economies, according to economic activities as defined by the NACE classification.

 - 1 Main statistical findings